2.4k Run - Police Physical Test Three Months Away

 The Beginner Running Program 3 is a good program.
 It gets you to 30 minutes of non-stop running in 12 weeks time.

+Thirty minutes of slow, easy running is fantastic.
 The only issue I see is that your police physical test is going to be in about 12 weeks time as well.
-Ideally we'd have a bit more time so you can get to that base position of 30 minutes of running and then have some additional time (say 4-6 weeks or so) to practice with some faster running as well.
+Ideally we'd have a bit more time so you can get to that base position of 30 minutes of running and then have some additional time (say a month or so) to practice with some faster running as well.

 Speed Up the Program